 There are three major styles of shared experience team building activities.
 The first of which are normal team outings.
 The second is a professionally organized team building activity.
 The third is the newest style of shared experience for teams — charity team building.
 Each of these styles of program have their own strengths and weaknesses.
 Below are the pros and cons of each:

 Team outings are the least expensive and least formal type of experiential learning activity for groups.
 Examples of this style of activity include taking your group out to dinner, having a company picnic, going to a ballgame, etc. These small gestures seem insignificant, but, surprisingly, employees remember these activities for years.
 For instance, when you think of the term, “Company Christmas Party,” there is a good chance that an image pops into your head related to a memorable past experience.
 Your employees will have similar memories.
-The advantage of these activities are that they are fairly inexpensive (and a good investment).
+The advantage of these activities is that they are fairly inexpensive (and a good investment).
 The major disadvantage is that the larger the group, the more likely these outing will seem hokey or forced.
 When this occurs, you will get the opposite of the expected outcome.
 People will look negatively at the outing.
 Click here for our Top Ten List of Team Outings.

 Instructor Led Team Building Activity

 Although this option is a little more expensive, you have a greater chance of having your employees building teamwork and to acquire a specific result.
 Although many of us have great skill as a manager and leader, leading an interactive team building activity takes an entirely different skill.
 Professional team building facilitators can ensure a higher quality result.
 They have experience keeping big groups enthused and entertained throughout the activities.
 In addition, even if the outside facilitator is saying the exact same thing that you are saying, your employees will often consider the outside facilitator as an authority.
 The advantage, here, is if the outside facilitator takes the time to understand the specific needs of your group, he or she will be able to reinforce the initiatives that you are rolling out.